Workplace relations is an important part of any business that engages a workforce, and are increasingly coming under the public spotlight.

 You can find out more about planning for successful leaders of tomorrow in your business.

-As registered IRE Auditors, we have prepared a step by step procedure for the IRE certification process for ACT government building & construction work.
-If you need to arrange current IRE certificates for your own organisation or sub-contractors working on your projects, we can help.
-We will undertake an IRE audit and issue certificates to ensure that you can provide the ACT Government with your services.
-Critical timeframes can be affected if a current IRE certificate is not in place.
+As registered Code Auditors, we have prepared a step-by-step procedure for the Code certification process for ACT government contracts.
+If you need to arrange current Code certificate for your own organisation or sub-contractors working on your projects, we can help.
+We will undertake a Code audit and issue certificates to ensure that you can provide the ACT Government with your services.
+Critical timeframes can be affected if a current Code certificate is not in place.
 We will use our resources to meet any critical deadlines that ensure your project will not be delayed.

 1 / 4